danny-wieser/js-demo-utils/README.md

 Demo uses the fake todos api available here: http://jsonplaceholder.typicode.com/

+Demo also uses the redux-service-utils from here to reduce boilerplate in the async service code: https://github.com/danny-wieser/redux-service-util

 ## Overview

 A Redux Data Service is a Redux wrapper for an API that maps API functionality to Redux Actions.